mIRC-Scripters/mirckb/docs/source/commands/while.rst

 /while
 ======

-The **/while** command is a :doc: `construct in the mIRC scripting language </intermediate/control_flow_statements.html#While_Loops>` that can perform repetitive operations.
+The **/while** command is a :doc:`construct in the miRC scripting language </intermediate/control_flow_statements.html#wHile_lOops>` that can perform repetitive operations.
 The block of statement inside the while loop will get executed as long as the condition is true.
 You can manually break out of a loop by using the Cltr+Break key combinations.

 Synopsis
 --------